yashaka/python-web-test/README.rst

 You can also consider keeping the template examples for some time.
 Maybe just leave ``web_test`` package as it is, and add your own ``my_product_test`` module.
 Then duplicate the ``tests`` folder, edit the copy as you need, while keeping the original ``tests`` folder under another name, e.g. ``examples``;)

 Pay attention to a lot of comments and docstrings in code to understand what happens.
 You will find different styles of implementing page-objects.
 Probably you will need only one style in your case.
 So read all explanations and choose the one that fits your needs.

-If you are a total beginner and like "simplest" way, consider using the style used in ``test_searchencrypt()``.
-If you are a beginner but want your project to "shine" and avoid "weird questions" from some senior engineers, use the style used in ``test_google()`` (other styles can be added afterwards).

 Installation